Our guide Irene was animated as she explained what we could expect from our next stop.

 You can book directly on the Tasty Tours Toronto website.
 If you have any questions, they’re easily accessible by email, or feel free to shoot me a message on the “About Me” tab, I’m happy to help.

-Toronto has no shortage of great food.
+Toronto has no shortage of great food, from ice cream to momos.
 Make sure you get to sample as much as possible before you leave, wherever you are in the city!

 Till next time, safe travels.